bp100a/beerlister/README.md

 "ask TapList what breweries do you known?"
 "ask Taplist, what is on tap at {brewery name}?"

-I accept the obvious aliases for a brewery name e.g. "Alementary", "Alementary Brewery" and "Alementary Brewing"
+I accept the obvious aliases for a brewery name e.g. "Alementary", "Alementary Brewery" and "Alementary Brewing".
+The brewery list read back will use the "shortest" name specified for the brewery.

+TBD:
+- CACHEING!
+This is important as tap lists don't change often
+- robustness.
+This code, while well tested, doesn't handle problems gracefully.
+If the pages scrape change their structure, we'll do very bad things.

 If you have a favorite brewery you want included, send me a message!